codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

  </android.support.design.widget.AppBarLayout>
 ```

 The `scroll` flag used within the attribute `app:layout_scrollFlags` must be enabled for any scroll effects to take into effect.
-This flag must be enabled along with any of the following:
+This flag must be enabled along with `enterAlways`, `enterAlwaysCollapsed`, `exitUntilCollapsed`, or `snap`:

   * `enterAlways`: The view will become visible when scrolling up.
 This flag is useful in cases when scrolling from the bottom of a list and wanting to expose the `Toolbar` as soon as scrolling up takes place.